lkfink/lkfink.github.io/pages/teaching.md

 ### <a name="portfolio"></a>Teaching portfolio
 Student ratings and reviews from all courses taught available upon request.
-Please email Lauren.

 **Excerpts from my Neurobiology discussion section reviews:**